GwenNelson/opencraft/README.md

 This is an attempt to rewrite minecraft as free software, currently a work in progress so don't expect it to work properly yet.

-It is split into 2 components (and some random old legacy stuff) named after similar components from Second Life because i'm nostalgic as hell:
+It is split into 3 components (and some random old legacy stuff) named after similar components from Second Life because i'm nostalgic as hell:

 + newsim: the server component, needed even for single player games

 + newview: the client component, this is what you run if you want to actually play the game

++ libopencraft: a C++ library for handling serialisation and deserialisation of minecraft packets

 All game logic is handled by the server whenever possible, so both components are required to run the game.